chand1012/blog/content/blog/PythonForProgrammers/index.md

 format_str_x = f'x is {x}'
 format_str_y = f'y is {y}'

-# this would not work
+# this will not work
 test = 'x is ' + x

 # arithmetic between integers and floats can be done